Ryan Hoover, founder of Product Hunt, recently ran a poll on Twitter, asking folks what was most important for them when looking for a new job.

 - Sign up for a self care subscription box.

 Image source: Eumoir

 - Join a community that focuses on self-awareness and care

-A side note for companies hiring remote employees
+A side note for companies hiring remote working employees

 Remote working is fast becoming a norm and there’s a whole lot that companies need to know before they hire remote employees.
 Whether you are a fully distributed team or have a few remote employees, the idea is to have enough talk and actions around maintaining positive mental health.

 Here’s what you as an employer can do to help your employees feel at ease:

 - Create a friendly environment that allows people to express their feelings without being judged.

 Employees don't need ping pong tables or beer fridges at work. 🙅♂️🙅♀️

 Employees need flexibility to do their best work and enjoy life.
 For instance, working remotely. 🙋♂️🙋♀️